 The Indenture provides for the issuance of Subordinate Obligations thereunder.
 Such Subordinate Obligations are subordinate and junior in right of payment, or provision for payment, to the prior payment in full of Parity Obligations.
-AMP has from time to time made loans from the Line of Credit, which loans are treated as Subordinate Obligations under the Indenture, to provide interim financing for capital expenditures relating to the Projects and to reduce the financial impact to the Participants of the cost of power delivered from the Projects in the first year after Commercial Operation.
-As of January 1, 2020, approximately \$31.1 million aggregate principal amount of such Subordinate Obligations were outstanding.
-Any additional draws on the Line of Credit for the benefit of the Projects, including any amounts related to a rate levelization program, will constitute Subordinate Obligations under the Indenture.
+AMP has, from time to time, made loans from the Line of Credit, which loans are treated as Subordinate Obligations under the Indenture, to provide interim financing for capital expenditures relating to the Projects and to reduce the financial impact to the Participants of the cost of power delivered from the Projects.
+As of June 1, 2024, no Subordinate Obligations were outstanding.
+Any additional draws on the Line of Credit for the benefit of the Projects, including any amounts related to any rate levelization program, will constitute Subordinate Obligations under the Indenture.